Execution of Imam Khomeini's Order: Services

-The polypill, drugs to lower blood pressure, is produced in Iran by the support of EIKO was designed 14 years ag and called "PolyIran".
+The polypill, drugs to lower blood pressure, is produced in Iran by the support of EIKO was designed 14 years ago and called "PolyIran".
 According to the study was conducted by doctors from Tehran University, the University of Birmingham in Britain and other institutions and published by The Lancet, it worked quite well in a new study, slashing the rate of heart attacks by more than half among those who regularly took the pills.
 The pill in the study, which involved the participation of 6,800 rural villagers aged 50 to 75 in Iran, contained a cholesterol-lowering statin, two blood-pressure drugs and a low-dose aspirin.

 "Execution of Imam Khomeini's Order" has also done other services for needy people, such as: the distribution of 2,000 dowries and 1,000 stationery packages for poor people, giving 3,000 wheelchairs to needy disabled individuals, preparing 2,000 food packages for Nikshahr students who were involved in nutritional problems, the establishment of "Ehsan Sports places" in deprived areas, and so on.

 Execution of Imam Khomeini's Order and the Barakat Foundation (in cooperation with the Ministry of Health) have pursued/implemented the issue of Telehealth.
 According to the minister of Health, Saeed Namaki: "...
 This great scientific work helps us in order to utilize a tool called "telemedicine" in these (far) areas of the country.
 This new approach (telemedicine) allows us to increase productivity in Islamic Republic of Iran's specialized manpower and have health justice in the farthest areas of Iran.
 He also added, "it began in the farthest and most deprived parts of the country."